abulka/pynsource/README.md

     $ ./bin/run           (Mac, Linux) or
     $ .\bin\run-win10.bat (Windows 10)

+If you have installed from requirements.txt and still getting errors, you might need to update your pip packages to the latest versions.
+For example on Mac or Linux you can run `pip install $(pip list --outdated --format=columns |tail -n +3|cut -d" " -f1) --upgrade`.

 Ubuntu Linux Users: Please use the script `bin/install-linux-18.04` to pip install needed Ubuntu dependencies, including a wxPython wheel specific to `Ubuntu 18.04`.
 Use the script `bin/install-linux-20.04` if you are installing on `Ubuntu 20.04`.
 If you are using a different version of Ubuntu simply edit the script to change the url of wxpython accordingly.

 Fedora Linux Users: can use the script `bin/install-linux-fedora-33` see [detailed steps](INSTALL-TIPS.md).